coderamen666/srd-v3.5-md/magic-items/magic-items-i-basics-and-creation.md

 **Other Considerations:** Once you have a final cost figure, reduce that number if either of the following conditions applies:

----*Item Requires Skill to Use:* Some items require a specific skill to get them to function.
+—*Item Requires Skill to Use:* Some items require a specific skill to get them to function.
 This factor should reduce the cost about 10%.

----*Item Requires Specific Class or Alignment to Use:* Even more restrictive than requiring a skill, this limitation cuts the cost by 30%.
+—*Item Requires Specific Class or Alignment to Use:* Even more restrictive than requiring a skill, this limitation cuts the cost by 30%.

-Prices presented in the magic item descriptions (the gold piece value following the item's caster level) are the market value, which is generally twice what it costs the creator to make the item.
+Prices presented in the magic item descriptions (the gold piece value following the item’s caster level) are the market value, which is generally twice what it costs the creator to make the item.

 Since different classes get access to certain spells at different